deepmodeling/tutorials/source/Tutorials/DeePMD-kit/learnDoc/Handson-Tutorial(v2.0.3).md

     DEEPMD INFO    batch   10000 training time 6.41 s, testing time 0.01 s DEEPMD INFO    saved checkpoint model.ckpt

 They present the training and testing time counts.
-At the end of the 10000th batch, the model is saved in Tensorflow's checkpoint file model.ckpt.
-At the same time, the training and testing errors are presented in file lcurve.out.
+At the end of the 10000th batch, the model is saved in Tensorflow's checkpoint file `model.ckpt`.
+At the same time, the training and testing errors are presented in file `lcurve.out`.
+The file contains 8 columns, form left to right, are the training step, the validation loss, training loss, root mean square (RMS) validation error of energy, RMS training error of energy, RMS validation error of force, RMS training error of force and the learning rate.
+The RMS error (RMSE) of the energy is normalized by number of atoms in the system.

     $ head -n 2 lcurve.out
     #step       rmse_val       rmse_trn       rmse_e_val       rmse_e_trn       rmse_f_val       rmse_f_trn           lr